HanfengChen/HanfengChen.github.io/_pages/resources.md

 # Resources

 On this page you will find a collection of links to materials that are (hopefully) useful to PhD students.
-In the future, I plan to expand this section with notes on solving basic macroeconomic models (real business cycle, New-Keynesian, heterogeneous agents) in Julia.

 ## Helpful links
 <!-- - [Build your personal website](https://andrea.pasqualini.io/resources/build-your-website) (Andrea Pasqualini) -->